 Dealing with Air Canada travel cancellations?
-Learn the different options that may be available to you under consumer protection laws.
+Learn the different options that may be available to you under various consumer protection laws.

 General information